 - nonsteroidal anti-inflammatories, including ibuprofen, naproxen, aspirin, and others, for pain and inflammation

-- tricyclic antidepressants to help relax your bladder and block pain
+- tricyclic antidepressants (e.g. amitriptyline) to help relax your bladder and block pain

-- antihistamines to decrease urinary urgency and frequency
+- antihistamines (e.g. Claritin) to decrease urinary urgency and frequency

-Bladder distention is the stretching of the bladder using water or gas.
+Bladder distention is a procedure that stretches the bladder using water or gas.
 It can help relieve symptoms in some people, possibly by increasing the capacity of the bladder and by interrupting pain signals transmitted by nerves in the bladder.
-It can take two to four weeks to notice improvement.
+It can take two to four weeks to notice improvement in your symptoms.

 Bladder instillation involves filling the bladder with a solution containing dimethyl sulfoxide (Rimso-50), also called DMSO.
 The DMSO solution is held in the bladder for 10 to 15 minutes before it is emptied.
 One treatment cycle typically includes up to two treatments per week for six to eight weeks, and the cycle can be repeated as needed.